 Additionally, most fish is contaminated with mercury and other pollutants, which should be avoided by people with Candida, unless you can find some clean sources.
 Eggs are a common food that people have an undiagnosed food sensitivity to, so sometimes they must be avoided.
 Tomatoes are high in acid and tend to aggravate yeast, so usually have to be avoided or restricted.

-To address some of your points specifically — as mentioned above, beans and grains should be avoided completely or eaten only on an occasional basis, because they are harmful to our bodies in many ways.
+To address some of your points specifically — as mentioned above, beans and grains should be avoided completely, because they are harmful to our bodies in many ways.
 They disrupt our metabolic system, nervous system, gastrointestinal system and immune system.
 Fruits should never be eaten on an empty stomach, this makes instant food for Candida, spikes blood sugar and cortisol levels which contributes to or exacerbates hypoglycemia and adrenal fatigue.
-Fruit should be eaten with meat and vegetables, because this slows down its processing into sugar in the body.
+Fruit should be eaten with fat because it reduces the impact on blood sugar.

 Starchy vegetables should be avoided as they too are too high in sugar, are not processed well by the body and fall under the not allowed list in the Paleolithic diet.
 Although occasional juices may be okay, for the most part, fruits and vegetables should be eaten in their whole and natural state.